-Will your business win or lose from the economic shift to net zero?
+Will your business win or lose in the transition to a net zero Economy?

 The UK Government’s commitment to the net zero by 2050 goal has been supported in similar public pledges by leading businesses and public sector organisations.
 Meeting these commitments is not easy and will catalyse substantial, sustainable change.

 These changes will be seismic, disrupting current markets and supply chains in many sectors.
 This major shift in our way of life will bring significant new challenges and opportunities .
 All UK organisations need to consider their response to the impact of achieving net zero emissions by 2050.

 The move to a net zero economy will create seismic change

 No matter the market you currently serve, the move to a net zero economy will ultimately affect your customer’s priorities and buying decisions.